Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Take that ‘fer a no," He flicked a playful ear. "...Nice shindig they put on ‘fer us."

 "I know!"
-Gabby eyed the snacks for a moment, wistfully, but...no.
-They didn’t want to be late for the jump.
+Gabby eyed the snacks for a moment, wistfully, but... no. They didn’t want to be late for the jump.
 So, she did the rounds, shook hands, received well-wishes, got a couple of hugs for good measure…

 They took a johnny cab to the array terminus, with Gabby twisting the straps of her pack in her hands nervously the whole way.
-Interstellar travel by jump array just felt...it always felt too *sudden* to her.
+Interstellar travel by jump array just felt... it always felt too *sudden* to her.
 Too anticlimactic.
 Even an elevator wasn’t so abrupt.
 You just sat down inside the marked zone, there was a *thump* and then you were on a whole different planet an ungodly distance from where you started.

 The thought that in a few minutes time she’d have gone from a pleasant mini-party at the office to an alien warzone was, well, just impossible to really prepare for.

 Marrek was, as always, a comforting (and almost disconcertingly canine) presence.
 He wrapped one of those long arms around her shoulders and hugged reassuringly.
-It had taken some time to get used to the kind of physical contact Gaoians favored, but in the end, humans and Gaoians just...seemed to get each other.
+It had taken some time to get used to the kind of physical contact Gaoians favored, but in the end, humans and Gaoians just... seemed to get each other.

 "It’ll be okay," he rumbled.
 "I ain’t gonna letcha do somethin’ *too* stupid, I promise."